 Those interested in Civil War history should visit Perryville Battlefield, the site of one of the bloodiest battles of the war.
 The battlefield today is home to a park and visitors center that is open year round, while the battle is commemorated each October.
 Other interesting Civil War-related sites include Danville National Cemetery and McDowell Park near Centre College, which features a statue in memory of the Confederate States of America.
 While in Perryville, tour historic Merchant's Row, the oldest original commercial district still standing.

-For accommodations with historic flair, The Farm is an old working plantation transformed into a bed-and-breakfast where guests can get a full agricultural experience by working with the farm animals.
+For accommodations with historic flair, The Farm is an old working plantation transformed into a bed-and-breakfast where guests can explore the full agricultural experience by working with farm animals.
 Newer properties for overnight stays include Stay Over Danville and the Bowman Bungalow.

 Events and Festivals

 The Great American Brass Band Festival brings 40,000 fans to Danville each June for music, food, fireworks, a hot air balloon race and other fun.
-As summer comes to a close, Boyle County has many weekend events and festivals to enjoy the beautiful weather, such as the Kentucky State BBQ Festival in September.
-Later in September, Oktoberfest on Main features good food, craft beers, live music and fun.
-In October, the Forkland Heritage Festival & Revue presents life as it was lived in old times, complete with traditional country music and working craftspeople.
+As summer comes to a close, Boyle County has many weekend events and festivals, among them the Kentucky State BBQ Festival in September.
+Later that month, the Heart of Danville hosts the Harvest & Heritage Festival, which includes an evening of local food, drinks and music on Main Street.
+In October, the Forkland Heritage Festival & Revue presents life as it was lived in olden days, complete with traditional country music and working crafts people.